it2cgy/demo/README.md

-# demoforspring
+# it2maven
-This is the project for springmvc ,Incloude redis and memcached and mongodb. coming..
+this is a maven project !!! master use.